The complexity of cloud-based services presents a novel challenge to engineering, finance, and procurement teams.

 Against this background of a rapidly shifting landscape and growing complexity, it can be difficult to know where and how to start.
 However, the good news is that there are some simple steps to regain control and improve governance of your cloud spend, with the objective to reduce the risk of cost spikes, increase the predictability of cloud spend, and drive significant cost savings.

-The challenge to effectively manage cloud services can be daunting, but by following key cost-reduction and service management strategies, you can help your organization get the most from it.
+The challenge to effectively manage cloud services can be daunting, but by following key cost-reduction and service management strategies, you can help your organisation get the most from it.